jubatus/website/source/en/tutorial/classifier_java.rst

 **gender.json**

-The configuration information is given by the JSON unit.
-Here is the meaning of each JSON filed.
+This JSON file give the configuration information.
+Here are the meanings of the JSON fields.

 * method
-    Specify the algorithm used in Classification.
-In this example, the AROW (Adaptive Regularization of Weight vectors) is used.
+    Specify the algorithm used in classification.
+In this example, the AROW (Adaptive Regularization of Weight vectors) algorithm is used.
+    Note that this part is irrelevant to the client methods in the Java code.

 * converter
     Specify the configurations in feature converter.

-In this sample, we will classify a person into male or female through the features of 'length of hair', 'top clothes', 'bottom clothese' and 'height'.
+    In this sample, we will classify a person into male or female based on the features of 'length of hair', 'top clothes', 'bottom clothese' and 'height'.
 The "string_values" and "num_values" are stored in key-value pairs without using "\*_filter_types" configuration.
+    Note that we do not have configuration for"binary_values" since there is no binary feature.

 * parameter
-    Specify the parameter that passed to the algorithm.
-The parameter varies when the method is changed.
-In this example, the method is specified as 'AROW', with [regularization_weight: 1.0].
-In addition, the parameter 'regularization_weight' in different algorithms plays different roles and affects differently, so please pay attention to setting the value of it for each algorithm.
-When 'regularization_weight' parameter becomes bigger, the learning spead will increase, while the noice will decrease.
+    Specify the parameter that is passed to the algorithm.

+    The parameter set varies depending on the selected method.
+Since we use 'AROW' in this example, we set [regularization_weight: 1.0].

+    Note that the parameter 'regularization_weight', which represents sensitivity to model change, plays different roles and affects differently among different algorithms.
+Pay attention to choose an appopriate value for each algorithm.
+    In general, when the 'regularization_weight' parameter is large. the model fast converges to a better model, while it is also poor at handling noise.

 **GenderMain.java**

-We explain the learning and prediction processes in this example codes.
+We explain the learning and prediction processes.

-First of all, to write the Client program for Classifier, we can use the ClassifierClient class defined in 'us.jubat.classifier'.
-There are two methods used in this program.
-The 'train' method for learning process, and the 'classify' method for prediction with the data learnt.
+To write the Client program for Classifier, we can use the ClassifierClient class defined in 'us.jubat.classifier' package.
+There are two important client methods used in this program, 'train' method for learning process, and 'classify' method for prediction with the trained model.

 1. How to connect to Jubatus Server
     Connect to Jubatus Server (Line 32).

-    Setting the IP addr, RPC port of Jubatus Server, the unique name for task identification in Zookeeper and the value of request timeout.
+    Setting the IP addr, RPC port number of Jubatus Server, the unique name for task identification in Zookeeper, and the request timeout.

-2. Prepare the learning data
+2. Prepare the training data
-    Make a dataset for the data to be learnt (Line 34-43).
+    Make a training dataset (Line 34-43).

     The dataset is input into the train() method in ClassifierClient, for the learning process.
-The figure below shows the structure of the data being leant.
+The figure below shows the structure of the traaining data.

     +----------------------------------------------------------------------------------------------------+
     |LabeledDatum[]                                                                                      |